pubkey/rxdb/docs-src/rx-database.md

 ```

 ### importJSON()
-To import the json-dumps into your database, use this function.
+To import a json dump into your database, use this function (see `exportJSON` above to make the plugin available).

 ```javascript
 // import the dump to the database